cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

+Here we define the type author with three fields `name`,
-Note that the `!` indicates a field value, that cannot be null and
+`publication`, and `coauthors`.
+Note that the `!` indicates a field
-must have a defined value. `[Author!]!` means that an array is
+value, that cannot be null and must have a defined value. `[Author!]!`
-returned, but that array cannot be null and also none of the items
+means that an array is returned, but that array cannot be null and
-in the array can be null.
+also none of the items in the array can be null.

 ### Scalar Types